 This marks the fourth installment in Johnny Boy’s Quake brainchild.
-Running all the way back to 1994 Quake was kind of a “palette swap of Doom” and it’s strong point being multiplayer.
+Running all the way back to 1994 Quake was kind of a “palette swap of Doom” and its strong point being multiplayer.
 Quake 4 changes that with an excellent single-player experience.
-Unlike Doom 3 Quake 4 is more of an “on rails shooter” where it guides you through a lot of scary and tense scripted events.
-These work for the game and separates it from its brethren.
-You play as Kane who is a soldier that has to help stop the Strogg invasion by destroying them at their core; the Nexus.
-As you make your way to the Nexus you can pick up a ton of cool weapons, upgrades, and even turn into a Strogg yourself.
+Unlike Doom 3 Quake 4 is more of an “on-rails shooter” where it guides you through a lot of scary and tense scripted events.
+These work for the game and separate it from its brethren.
+You play Kane who is a soldier that has to help stop the Strogg invasion by destroying them at their core; the Nexus.
+As you make your way to the Nexus you can pick up a ton of cool weapons, and upgrades, and even turn into a Strogg yourself.
 The weapons range from your piddly blaster to a dark matter gun.
-You have your railgun, a nailgun, shotgun, lightning gun etc.
+You have your railgun, a nailgun, shotgun, lightning gun, etc.